-The table below highlights key aspects of our executive compensation program for fiscal year 2016.
-The table is not a substitute for, nor does it reflect, all of the information provided in our Compensation Discussion and Analysis and in the Compensation Tables presented later in this Proxy Statement.
+The following table highlights some of the key aspects of our executive compensation program for fiscal year 2019.
+This table is not a substitute for, nor does it purport to include, all of the information provided in our Compensation Discussion and Analysis section and the Compensation Tables presented later in this Proxy Statement.